 Part I: curvature estimates.
 In the renowned 1975 work, Schoen-Simon-Yau proved that any properly immersed two-sided stable minimal hypersurface M in \mathbb{R}^{n+1} , with $n \leq 5$, and with Euclidean mass growth at infinity, is necessarily a union of affine hyperplanes.
-We develop an alternative approach to this, which also covers the case n = 6 that had remained open.
+We develop a new and alternative approach to this, that additionally solves the case n = 6, which had since remained a well-known open question.
 More precisely, we prove: